rtorrent-community/rtorrent-docs/docs/installation.rst

 ==================

-This chapter has some pointers to common ways of installing *rTorrent* on your machine.
+This chapter has some pointers to common ways of installing *rTorrent* on your machine
+– and in many cases, also ruTorrent and other related apps and services.
 It does not provide yet another way to do that, because there already are plentiful and redundant sources out there.